notwa/rc/README.md

 ### reload

 exec's the current shell.
-if it's `zsh`, it'll recompile `.zshrc` so everything actually reloads.
+if it's `zsh`, it'll also recompile `.zshrc` so everything actually reloads.

 ### ADDPATH